Fundraising – The importance of fundraising

 - The STAR teams have been expanding to tackle other forms of CMT, too.
 We now have active programs covering about 90% of diagnosed CMT patients.

-- Thanks to all the capabilities we have developed over the years, we are being approached by several pharmaceutical companies who want to use our test models and clinical infrastructure to test their drugs for CMT.
+- Thanks to all the capabilities we have developed over the years, we are being approached by many pharmaceutical companies who want to use our test models, clinical infrastructure, and scientific expertise to test their drugs for CMT.

 With your fundraising dollars, we hope to accomplish the following over the next few years: